carpentries/lesson-development-training/episodes/18-preparing.md

 There is a lot to collect feedback on when trialling a new lesson and this is arguably the most important part of your teaching plan.
 It can be hard to capture all this information yourself while you are teaching, hence you will need help from your team - make sure you assign the feedback collection roles ahead of your pilot.
 Additionally, from the very beginning (i.e. advertising stage) make it clear to the participants you are piloting a new lesson and that they will be actively helping you refine it as well as learning new things themselves.
 This can help focus their attention on the feedback you need to collect from them, which you should be doing:

-- __constantly and throughout the workshop__ - refer to the ["Pilot Workshops" section](17-operations.md#pilot-workshops) for suggestions on things to track and the [pilot workshop notes template][pilot-notes-template] and other suggested feedback collection mechanisms to help you gather such information.
-To recap, you should be noting down the amount of time used to teach each section, amount of time used for each exercise, technical issues encountered during the lesson, bugs and unexpected behaviour, missing solutions, questions and suggestions from participants, sources of confusion, interesting discussions, etc. These may occur at any point at the workshop, either verbally or in the chat function of the video conferencing tool (for online workshops) - plan to have someone try to capture as much as possible.
+- __constantly and throughout the workshop__ - refer to the ["Pilot Workshops" episode](17-operations.md#pilot-workshops) for suggestions on things to track and the [pilot workshop notes template][pilot-notes-template] and other suggested feedback collection mechanisms to help you gather such information.
+To recap, you should be noting down the amount of time used to teach each episode, amount of time used for each exercise, technical issues encountered during the lesson, bugs and unexpected behaviour, missing solutions, questions and suggestions from participants, sources of confusion, interesting discussions, etc. These may occur at any point at the workshop, either verbally or in the chat function of the video conferencing tool (for online workshops) - plan to have someone try to capture as much as possible.
 - __at designated wrap-up and feedback session at the end of the workshop.__ Here, you can cover any other feedback that was not addressed up to that point and any specific questions you may want to ask your audience (e.g. about the choice of topics for the lesson, difficulty level, workshop operations).
 You may design a special form that participants can fill in anonymously.